-The Candidate Countries Turkey, the Republic of North Macedonia*, Montenegro*, Serbia*and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as Ukraine and the Republic of Moldova, align themselves with this statement.
+The Candidate Countries Turkey, the former Yugoslav Republic of Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, and the EFTA country Liechtenstein, member of the European Economic Area, as well as Ukraine, the Republic of Moldova, Armenia and Georgia, align themselves with this statement.

 Allow me first to welcome Mrs. Martha Helena Lopez, Assistant Secretary-General for Human Resources Management to this committee, congratulate her upon her appointment, and also thank her for presenting the reports of the Secretary-General.
 Let me also thank Mr. Carlos Ruiz Massieu, Chairman of ACABQ, for introducing the corresponding reports of his committee.

 Last year, the Fifth Committee was successful in concluding an important resolution on human resources management at the United Nations.
 And as agreed, the Secretary-General will present a comprehensive human resources management strategy to the General Assembly next year.
 We therefore look forward to a substantial discussion of those Human Resources Management proposals during future sessions, also in the wider context of UN management reform.

 The member states of the European Union believe that UN staff is at the core of the good functioning of the Organisation and the effective delivery of mandates.
 The UN staff is the main asset of the Organisation and we believe that the UN should continue to be able to attract staff that embodies high standards of efficiency, competence and integrity, as set out in Article 101 of the UN Charter.
 The actions of the UN personnel must reflect the Organisation’s values.
 In turn, UN staff need an organisational culture that enables them to contribute to their greatest potential.